denismm/mystical_ps/pyinterp/README.md

 - the softscale and translate and showpage commands are also ignored as they are also just used to draw the file
 - the `add_two_numbers_and_run` inscription is cast when the function is called at the end of the page

-### How I am reading the Mystical Image
+### Reading a Mystical Image for a Python Interpreter
-- Begin at unassigned "start" sigil (not called out as a "start" sigil in [sigils documentation](docs/sigils.md), but I think it's fair to call it that?).
-- Move widdershins to add 5 to the stack, continue in that direction
+- Begin to the right of the unassigned return sigil on the left circle
-- Next is a ligature that takes us to another executable array, go to that ring.
+- That's a ligature that sends us to the other ring, which is
-    - Add 3 and 8 to the stack
+- Move widdershins to add 5, 3 and 8 to the stack
-    - Hit the add operator to get 11
+- Hit the add sigil, to add 3+8
-- Return back down the ligature to the original ring, to replace that position with "11"
-- Hit the multiply operator to multiply 5*11 to get 55
+- Hit the multiply sigil, to multiply 5* (3+8)
-- Send that 55 down the "invocation" ligature to the top ring
+- Hit the return sigil on the right hand circle, which sends us back down the ligature to the original circle
 - Hit the exec sigil to return 55.